-Typical price breakdown: Unedited Aerial Video / Photography: $100 per hour Edited Aerial Video / Photography: $200 per hour Unedited Ground Based Video Recording / filming: $100 per hour per camera, 2 hour minimum.
-Video Editing, Synchronizing to Music, Titling, etc: $50 per hour.
-Video Compositing / Advanced Graphics: $100 per hour.
+Typical price breakdown: Unedited Aerial Video / Aerial Photography: $100 per hour on-site.
+Edited Aerial Video / Aerial Photography: $200 per hour on-site.
+Unedited Ground Based Video Recording / filming: $100 per hour on-site, per camera, per location, 2 hour minimum per location.
+Video Editing, Synchronizing to Music, Titling, Compositing, Special Effects, etc: $50 per hour of work.
 Voice overs: $100 per every :30 seconds.
 DVD/Blu-ray combo copies: $25 each.
 Flash drives: $20 to $60 depending on size.
 Hard drives: Typically $100.
 Explanation of terms: Ground Based Video Recording can be done using my cinema camera or one of my drones mounted on a stand or in a handheld rig.
 Unedited is raw footage only.
 Raw video will be sent to client and will not have any coloring, graphics, processing, etc. performed prior to being handed over to the client.
 Edited video includes simple editing tasks including basic timing to music, simple static or basic motion titles, coloring, and transitions.
 It does not include animated graphics, explainers, capturing of websites, layered graphics, etc. Video Compositing / Advanced Graphics includes layered video elements, animated graphics, chroma keying, special effects, etc. Voice overs are completed by professional voice talents.
 Why does video work cost so much?
 Any professional video service uses high quality and relatively expensive equipment.
 Instead of cell phone cameras, or cameras that cost a few hundred dollars, our cameras and lenses typically cost several thousand dollars.
 We also use them much more often than a regular consumer uses their personal camera.
 In order to keep our equipment running well, and to keep up with the latest trends in our field, our equipment needs to be updated and/or replaced frequently, which is expensive.
 We maintain and repair our equipment far more often than the general consumer.
 The value of our equipment makes us targets for thieves and lawsuits, and we must carry costly liability insurance policies for every job.
 In a nutshell, doing video work is expensive for us, too.

 - What is your typical process for working with a new customer?